-In Hammersmith and Fulham the Family Intervention Project has to address Youth Crime.
+Our Family Intervention Project addresses youth crime.
 It works with families who have not responded to help and formal sanctions in the past, whose children may cause a significant problem through crime in their community.
 These families are amongst the most challenging and are usually known to many organisations and agencies.
-For example it provides a last chance for families who are at risk of being evicted because of youth crime and anti-social behaviour.
+For example, it provides a last chance for families who are at risk of being evicted because of youth crime and anti-social behaviour.

 The project works by linking support with enforcement to provide families with the incentive to change.
 The team recognises that all members of the family are likely to either contribute to, or be affected by, the anti-social behaviour, and so assessments are carried out with each member of the family and relevant support put into place.

 The FIP provides a team to work with the families to turn around their behaviour and reduce their impact on the community.
 The aim is to bring stability to families’ lives, prevent homelessness and improve opportunities for children through a twin-track approach that combines intensive support with a focused challenge.